 Are all great ways to warm-up and stretch to avoid muscle stiffness if your over 50 weight training.

-To avoid tight, stiff muscles on days off, spend five or eight minutes of just stretching the legs, shoulders lower back etc. where ever you’re experiencing joint and muscle stiffness.
-This is normal, even at a conditioned level, this can still come on as we age, but stretching practically eliminates body stiffness.
+To avoid tight, stiff muscles on days off, spend 5-8 minutes just stretching the legs, shoulders lower back etc. where ever you’re experiencing joint and muscle stiffness.
+This is normal, even at a conditioned level, this can still come on as we age - stretching greatly reduces body stiffness.

 Diet and nutrition for weight training over 50 shouldn’t be complicated, but taken seriously.
 Understanding macro nutrients how they work and what foods to find them in is important at any age.